OlgaLezhnina/dtreg_R/README.md

 <!-- badges: end -->

-The goal of dtreg is to help the users interact with various data type registries (DTRs) and create machine-actionable data.
+The goal of dtreg is to help the users interact with various data type registries (DTRs) and create machine-readable data.
 Currently, we support the [ePIC](https://fc4e-t4-3.github.io/) and the [ORKG](https://orkg.org/) DTRs.